 Chapel of St John Gualbert

-The last chapel off the left aisle is dedicated to St John Gualbert (c.
-985 - 1073), founder of the Vallombrosan Order.
-The paintings and mosaics, in the distinctive style of the thirties, are the work of the Florentine painter Giulio Bargellini (1875-1936).
+The fourth chapel off the left aisle is dedicated to San Giovanni Gualberto (c.
+985 - 1073), the Florentine founder, in 1038, of the Vallombrosans, a monastic religious order.
+The paintings and mosaics, in the distinctive style of the nineteen-thirties, are the work of the Florentine painter Giulio Bargellini (1875-1936).

-The apse mosaic depicts St John Gualbert being venerated by angels.
-The mosaic in the conch depicts Vallombrosan monks and nuns venerating the Virgin Mary's Assumption into heaven.
+The apse mosaic depicts San Giovanni Gualberto being venerated by angels.
+The mosaic in the vault depicts Vallombrosan Monks and Nuns Venerating the Virgin Mary's Assumption into Heaven.